kaylin239/MicroStrategy/2) SSO and Custom Security/1) SSO using JWT Token (Library)(Embedded)/readme.md

 Note – The sub value is what the sample expects to be mapped to a MicroStrategy user, which will be done in the next steps.

-### Configure MicroStrategy user for Trusted Authentication
-1. Open MicroStrategy Developer
-2. Edit a user and go to the Authentication tab
-3. Set the User ID that matches the sub parameter from the JWT token.
-The sample value is 1234567890
+### Deploy NodeJS server for JWT validation

+1) Install Node on your machine if you don't already have it
+2) Migrate the included `nodeJS` folder to your machine
+3) Instruct node to run the index.js file
+`node index.js`

 ### Restart the webserver for all changes to take place
 1. Restart Webserver

-### Run sample index.html file to see the embedded content.
+### Run sample
+In your browser, run the index.html from your webserver to see the embedded content.